Mechazo11/Mechazo11/README.md

 ### Hello there 👋
 I am Azmyin, a Doctoral student currently pursuing a Ph.D. program in the Department of MIE at Louisiana State University.
-Here, I am working on finding novel ways of using semantic data extracted from RGB-D images to improve single-agent and multi-agent localization and mapping feaures.
-This project is being funded by NSF-NRI grant.
+Here, I am working on finding novel ways of using semantic data extracted from RGB-D images to improve single-agent and multi-agent localization and navigation systems.
+The project is funded by NSF-NRI grant.

-I love to code and deeply appreciate the power it grants to its user.

-- 🌱 I’m currently learning large-scale collaborative software development in a CSC 7000 level course.
-Also working on 3D object detection from vision data.

 - 📫 How to reach me: Email: akamal4@lsu.edu (valid tentatively till end of 2025)